Distinguishing Perceptual Characteristics and Physiologic Findings by Dysarthria Type

 • monoloudness

-• reduced loudness and stress
+• loudness decay, and reduced stress and loudness

-• tendency for rapid or accelerated rate
+• normal speech rate or tendency for rapid or accelerated speech rate

 • inappropriate silences